Yusreen/Effects-of-Covid-19-in-Europe/README.md

-# Effects of Covid-19 in Europe (An Azure Data Engineering project)
+# Effects of COVID-19 in Europe (An Azure Data Engineering project)
 This project looks at datasets to study the overall effect of Covid-19 in Europe in 2020.

 ## Goal of the project
-The goal is to visualize the death count, admission count as well as the vaccination count per country in Europe.
+The goal is to visualize the death count, admission, and vaccination count per country in Europe.
 The project also attempts to find the link between confirmed cases and Covid-19 vaccines.

 ![image](https://github.com/user-attachments/assets/618d7296-7e72-402e-ac96-52183cbae643)